marcosalmistraro/CS50AI/5 - Neural Networks/Traffic/readme.md

 # 5. Traffic

 In this project I used TensorFlow to build a **neural network** with the aim to classify road signs based on previously existing training data.
-I have used the German Traffic Sign Recognition Benchmark (GTSRB) dataset, which contains thousands of images of 43 different kinds of road signs.
+The model is based on the German Traffic Sign Recognition Benchmark (GTSRB) dataset, which contains thousands of images of 43 different kinds of road signs.

 ## Usage